Coolgolf1/password_generator/README.md

 # Safe Password Generator

 A secure and customizable password generator written in C++.
-This program allows you to create strong passwords with adjustable lengths and customizable character options.
+This program allows you to create strong passwords with adjustable lengths, customizable character options and a password history.

 ## Features
 - Generate passwords from **8 to 64 characters** in length.